 Many parents are under the assumption that almost everything can be reused.
 Whilst there are a list of things that you can indeed reuse (as we will touch on a little later), here are some things that we highly recommend replacing:

 Did you know that car seats actually have an expiration date?
 This happens in situations where the airbag has accidentally been deployed or the vehicle door nearest to the seat was damaged.
 In fact, car seat technology is one that is ever-changing and trying to improve on itself, with newer, safer models coming out year after year.
-It is important that if you’re going to spend money on new items, you head to your local baby store and make a new car seat the top priority.
+It is important that if you’re going to spend money on new items, make a new child car seat the top priority.
 Not only does this ensure that your baby is 110% safe in your car, but it also offers you the option of having a spare car seat should a situation arise where you would need one.

 A New Crib